 - If you book in advance you can reserve seats.
 Most train cars have seats of 4 that face each other with a table in between and a smattering of seats of 2 without a table.

 - There’s a luggage rack at one end that will fit even the largest suitcases and at the other end of the car, some empty space where you can also store bags.

 - A snack cart will ride through offering drinks and small food bites for sale.
 There’s even free wifi on board and plenty of electrical outlets!

 If you self drive, the route will be faster, but overall the train is a great comfortable and affordable ride for those who don’t wish to rent a car.
-You definitely don’t need a car for exploring Belfast, but it can come in handy if you plan to drive the Antrim Coast and see other sights in Northern Ireland.

 If you choose a hotel in the city center, you can easily get around to most sights in Belfast on foot.
 Or, you can hail a cab and even pre-arrange for a drive.